 Special administration

-For a summary table of the special administration regimes that exist in England and Wales, see Practice Note: Special administration regimes—quick guide.
+For a summary table of SARs that exist in England and Wales, see Practice Note: Special administration regimes—quick guide.
+This guide also sets out future developments in relation to existing special administration regimes, or proposals for special administration regimes in new areas.

 Energy supply companies